Suspended Greenville County, South Carolina sheriff Will Lewis has been doing a lot of negotiating these days …

 A year later, Lewis’ future remains unresolved …

 Ironically, the investigation into Lewis also uncovered dirt on Nabors – who allegedly threatened a Greenville County sheriff’s office deputy with whom she was reportedly having a romantic relationship.
-Specifically, Nabors threatened to expose an alleged relationship between her and master deputy Chad Ayers if he failed to support her against Lewis.
+Specifically, Nabors threatened to expose an alleged relationship between her and another deputy if he failed to support her against Lewis.

-“You need to be on my side with this,” Nabors allegedly wrote to Ayers in a text message.
+“You need to be on my side with this,” Nabors allegedly wrote the deputy in a text message.

 Nabors is then alleged to have sent Ayers screen captures of their old text message threads – which reportedly contained incriminating messages and explicit images that documented their tryst.

 “I wonder what the Sheriff will say when he sees these?”
 Nabors allegedly asked Ayers.

 No word yet on when the Nabors-Ayers message threads will be dragged into public view – but it seems abundantly clear at this point that both the accuser and the accused in this case have some issues hanging over their heads.

 In her lawsuit against Lewis (above), Nabors attached numerous audio files of conversations between her and the sheriff – conversations which she surreptitiously recorded.
 In one of these recordings, the suspended sheriff discussed his plans to further an affair with his young subordinate on the taxpayer dime – and cover it up.